 Anyone who regularly takes long-haul flights knows the importance of these rhythms.
 We know the problem of adjusting to the time zone as jet lag.
 Not being able to get used to such rhythms can limit cognitive functions.

 Humans have an internal clock, it lasts around 25 hours and is reset in daylight.
 The light intensity should reach at least 1000 lux for this effect.
-For a comparison you can go for a typical office with 320-500 lux and in direct sunlight with 32.000 to 130.000 lux expected.10 Light has a direct influence on the production of melatonin, which is mainly released by the pineal gland in the dark.
+For a comparison you can go for a typical office with 320-500 lux and active in direct sunlight with 32.000 to 130.000 lux expected.10 Light has a direct influence on the production of melatonin, which is mainly released by the pineal gland in the dark.
 Melatonin plays a crucial role in regulating the sleep-wake cycle.
 If you want to know more about the sleep hormone and Buy melatonin you can find out more about the topic under the link.